JoomGalleryfriends/JoomShadowbox/README.md

 # JoomShadowbox
-This plugin integrates Shadowbox (http://shadowbox-js.com) into JoomGallery.
+This plugin integrates Shadowbox into JoomGallery.
+Please respect the licensing agreement on http://shadowbox-js.com.